 How to Calculate Square Footage

 Having to work out a square footage calculation might give you panicky flashbacks of being late for school!
 But don't worry, our guide will show you to calculate square footage accurately.
-We also explain the formula for square footage, so you'll be able to ace any calculations that come up in your future projects.
+We also explain the formula for square footage, so you'll be able to ace any calculations that come up in your future projects, and we look at square feet calculations for irregular-shaped areas.
 And, as an extra-helpful bonus, we include a square footage calculator to help you check your calculations.
 Let's begin with step 1...

 To calculate the square feet of a rectangular area, you first need to measure two dimensions: the length and the width (note that we discuss irregular shaped areas further down).